matlabmatryoshka/FULLSTACK-WEB-DEV-MATERIALS/README.md

 NOTE: All files are located in FULLSTACK folder and separated properly, more folders will be added as the course advances (since it's self-paced I'll gradually commit changes).
 ---

-## 🛠️ Technologies Used
+## 🛠️ Tools/Languages Used

-This repo will touch on many tools and technologies, including:
+This repo will touch on many tools and languages, including:

 - HTML5, CSS3, JavaScript (ES6+)
 - Node.js, Express.js, MongoDB, Mongoose